richards199999/X-Sweepstakes-Toolset/README.md

 ## Notes

 - Ensure you comply with X's terms of service and relevant sweepstakes regulations
-- The toolset is for educational purposes and should be used responsibly
+- The toolset should be used responsibly